 She'll need to cross the street, regularly, and begin actually planting her flowers and her vegetables.
 She might enclose the area with a fence, or she might begin moving her gardening equipment there and leaving it overnight.
 She might build a shed on the lot to store that equipment.
 She should regularly visit the lot, every week if not every day, to water the plants, prune the bushes, and care for the land.
 She might even put up signs that say, "PRIVATE GARDEN – NO TRESPASSING."

 All of these acts would constitute actual possession of the land, within the meaning of the adverse possession requirements.
 Note that they would also constitute open and notorious possession, another necessary element of an adverse possession claim.
 With both elements, the purpose is to put the true owner on notice that someone is making a claim to his land.

 Here, Bob would have every reason to be aware that Suzy is now squatting on his property.
 If Bob cares about his rights, he can easily file an action for ejectment or call the police.
-If Bob doesn't realize that he owns that vacant lot, or if he has stopped caring whether Suzy takes it, then so be it; Suzy can establish her ownership after the statutory period.
+If Bob has gotten used to the idea of Suzy being there, but doesn't want to lose ownership, he can grant written permission for her use, and perhaps charge her rent.
+Or if Bob doesn't realize that he owns that vacant lot, or has stopped caring whether Suzy takes it, then so be it; Suzy can establish her ownership after the statutory period.
 But her actual possession of the land is a crucial first step.